suborbital/docs/website/docs/e2-core/usage/deploying-e2-core.md

 ## Bundle upload

-To upload a Bundle after launching E2 Core, use the `--wait` flag or set the `E2 Core_WAIT=true` env var.
+To upload a Bundle after launching E2 Core, use the `--wait` flag or set the `ATMO_WAIT=true` env var.
 This will cause E2 Core to check the disk once per second until it finds a Bundle rather than exiting with an error if no Bundle is found.
 This method allows you to launch E2 Core and then upload a Bundle separately by copying it into the running container, as with the [experimental Kubernetes deployment](https://github.com/suborbital/atmo-k8s-helm).

 ### HTTPS